-St Teresa's Catholic Primary School ensure that all staff are aware of how to recognise and report low level concerns around staff behaviour or conduct.
+St Joseph's will ensure that all staff are aware of how to recognise and report low level concerns around staff behaviour or conduct.

 The term 'low-level' concern does not mean that it is insignificant.
 A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that: